iter8-tools/iter8/doc_files/iter8_crd.md

         # minimum number of data points required to make a decision based on this criterion (optional)
         # default is 10
-        # Used by the check and increment alogorithm.
+        # Used by the check_and_increment and epsilon_greedy algorithms
-        # Ignored by other algorithms.
+        # Ignored by other algorithms
         sampleSize: 100

         # the metric value for the candidate version defining this success criterion (required)